zuzuleinen/gimmy/README.md

 # About

-Gimmy is simple API to manage creating classes and booking for a fictional gym written in Golang
+Gimmy is simple API to manage creating classes and bookings for a fictional gym written in Golang

 # Installation instructions